niekverw/ukbpheno/README.md

     6) FUt: time of episode duration in history (for HESIN only, NA otherwise)

 - Function that pulls out non time-to-event data, e.g. answers that are made during the visit or biomarker cutoffs.
+  - Input: Definition , dates of visit which should be used as reference.
+  - Output: Hx/FU variables

-- Function that merges different data sources into single dataframe, where we can decide that HESIN may cause recurrent events.
+- Function that merges different data sources into single dataframe, where we can decide that HESIN could cause recurrent events.
   - output: single dataframe with HX and FU data, and primary + secondary death.

 - Function that exports dataframes to STATA format.